rolypolytoy/S1/README.md

 | **Release-ready version**           | 🟡 **Q2 2025** |
 ---

-## Estimated Cost

-A preliminary bill of materials puts the total project cost at approximately $2200 USD, including:

-- High vacuum components
-- Beam optics
-- Detector electronics
-- Embedded control system
-- Mechanical frame and assembly

-The main cost-savers were making a custom diffusion pump design rather than lifting turbomol pumps from eBay- which also does wonders for reproducibility- as well as using electrostatic lenses rather than electromagnetic lenses, using tungsten thermionic sources, and perhaps most importantly using silicon photomultipliers instead of vacuum-tube photomultipliers.
-Each one of these changes reduces hundreds, thousands, or tens of thousands of dollars in unit costs using technological advances, without even compromising on performance.
-We also use only one secondary electron detector instead of SE, BSE, and a lot of redundant detectors.
-This allows us to make it cheap and high-quality, while still providing feature-complete, crisp imaging.

 ---
 ## Checklist of What Remains
 Here's what I still need to implement: